schermannj/etl-vouchers/README.md

 4. `poetry install`

 #### [Option 2] If don't want to mess with poetry.
 Note, I haven't really tested it, and for a reason it fails on my laptop.
+Something related to setuptools.

 1. `pip install -e .`
 2. Done.